microsoft/wil/README.md

 C:\wil> scripts\runtests.cmd
 ```
 Note that this will only test for the architecture that corresponds to the command window you opened.
 You will want to
-repeat this process for the other architecture (e.g. by using the "x86 Native Tools Command Prompt for VS 2022")
+repeat this process for the other architecture (e.g. by using the `x86 Native Tools Command Prompt for VS 2022` in addition to `x64`).

 # Contributing